GLOBAL MARKETS-Stock market party settles down for central bank reflection

 By John Geddie

-LONDON, Oct 5 (Reuters) - Global stocks came off record highs and the euro fell back towards seven-week lows on Thursday as minutes from the European Central Bank’s last meeting showed policymakeers had widespread concerns about the single currency’s rapid rise.
+LONDON, Oct 5 (Reuters) - Global stocks came off record highs and the euro held near a seven-week low on Thursday as investors prepared to parse minutes from the European Central Bank’s last meeting for clues to its exit from ultra-easy monetary policy.

-The ECB’s plans to map an exit from an era of ultra-easy monetary conditions could be complicated by the euro’s strength, while uncertainty over who will succeed Janet Yellen at the helm of the U.S. Federal Reserve is also keeping investors occupied.

-With a number of Fed policymakers due to speak on Thursday, including one of the leading candidates for the Fed Chair post, Jerome Powell, there should be more clues on how a recent batch of mixed economic data has affected their thinking.

-“With the Fed having indicated at the last meeting that it still intends to raise interest rates again this year, it will be interesting to hear whether the data since then has changed this view or whether the same still applies,” said Craig Erlam, senior market analyst at currency broker Oanda.

-Monetary policy stole focus from political tensions in Spain, where one of its richest regions Catalonia is set to declare independence on Monday.
-Spanish bonds recovered ground after firm demand at a debt sale, while its stock market was bolstered by a recovery in Catalan bank shares.
+Political tensions emanating from Spain, where one of its richest regions Catalonia has pledged to declare ‘independence in days’, was also at the forefront of concerns for European markets.

+Spain’s government bond yields rose to their highest level since March while Madrid’s stock market headed for its biggest weekly loss of the year.

-Euro zone stocks more broadly steadied from a wobble on Wednesday, but with public holidays across Asia and some key data due from the world’s largest economy the United States coming up later this week, an index of global stocks edged down.
+Euro zone stocks steadied from a wobble on Wednesday, but with public holidays across Asia and some key data due from the world’s largest economy the U.S. coming up later this week, an index of global stocks flat lined .

-Wall Street was set to open a touch higher, however, eyeing another record high.

 A Reuters poll showed global stocks will rise even more over the coming year as optimism about the global economy grows, but a slim majority of equity strategists polled by Reuters also said the current eight-year bull run will end in 2018.